+The MBA program involves 12 courses including 7 core courses, 4 electives, and one capstone requirement.
 The classes are taught by our full-time faculty or by professionals with extensive experience in their respective fields.
 Ninety-five percent of the faculty hold terminal degrees in their disciplines and many have business experience as well.
 View the Stockton Bulletin on the left for a full listing of our faculty.

 "Master today at Stockton what you will use tomorrow" is a concise description of our educational philosophy.

 Undergraduate Prerequisite Courses

 If you have not yet fulfilled the prerequisite requirements and are interested in taking these courses conveniently online, visit Stockton University’s Continuing Studies eLearning Program Website to register.